microsoft/copilot-camp/docs/pages/custom-engine/03-powered-by-ai.md

 ## Exercise 3: Enable the Generated by AI label

-In this exercise, you will continue customizing the user experience of your custom engine copilot using `PredictedSayCommand`.
+In this exercise, you will continue customizing the user experience of your custom engine agent using `PredictedSayCommand`.
 To help users differentiate between AI and human responses, you'll enable the "AI generated" label that appears on top of the messages created by the AI system.

 ### Step 1: Use PredictedSayCommand to enable the Generated by AI label